 As he happened to be there, one of the chieftains died.
-Ibn Fadlan was a unique witness of the burial ceremony, the only one available from Viking Age.
+Ibn Fadlan was a unique witness of the burial ceremony, so far the only direct witness available from the Viking Age.
 According to him, the chieftain’s body was placed in a boat, as one of his female slaves was asked to join him in the afterlife.
 Then she toured the tents of the chieftain’s warriors, having sex with all of them, while they whispered to her ear: tell your master I did this out of love for him.

 She then was lifted three times above a door frame, each time reciting a formula that described how she was watching her dead relatives in the paradise, calling for her.

 Then a scary-as-hell woman called the Angel of Death, took the slave inside the ship’s chamber, where the dead chieftain.
 The Angel of Death stabbed the slave, while the warriors restrained and choked her.
 The chieftain and his material possessions, the slave, and the ship, were burned to ashes, and a mound built upon the pyre.
 Some features of the ceremony matches with what we know of Viking heathen burials, including the mound, the boat and the material possessions.

 Other features like the paradise description, or the door frame, are totally unknown, and might had been particular only of the Rus’, a mistranslation of later sources, or a projection of the Muslim concepts of god and paradise of Ahmad Ibn Fadlan into the Rus’.

 #5 Rus’ Viking names

 When the Rus’ moved to Kiev, they did so in order to gain proximity with the Eastern Roman Empire, also known as Byzantium.
 Both shared a love/hate story, involving battles and raids against Byzantium territories, by Rus’.
 Three main peace treaties (907, 911 and 945) regulated their commercial interactions, maritime law, rights and limitations of the Rus’ traders in Constantinople, etc.